SparshamCharitableSociety/sparsham/_collections/_blog/2018-06-04-Sparsham-Website-Relaunced.md

 header-img: ""
 image: "images/2018/launch.png"
 ---
-We are very excited to inform you about the relaunched Sparsham website.
-There were some technical issue with the previous hosting environment and our technical team is working on migration.
-The contents from the old site, will be migrated to the new environment with in a short span.
+The Sparsham website has been relaunched, and we are extremely delighted to share the news with you.
+The prior hosting environment had certain technical issues, and our technical team is trying to resolve them.
+The previous site's content will be quickly moved to the new environment.

-Thanks,
-Sparsham EC.
+*Sparsham EC, thank you very much.*